majick/entry/README.md

 Values are regenerated when an encrypted paste is edited.

+Can be disabled through the server config. `app.enable_private_pastes`

 ### Paste Expiration

 When creating a paste, you can set to have your paste expire at a given time and date.
 When this time comes, your paste will automatically be deleted by Entry.
 This is useful if you don't set an edit password on your paste and are unable to delete it.
 Information about expired pastes is not kept after their deletion, and their custom URL because open again once they expire.

+Can be disabled through the server config. `app.enable_expiry`

 ### Admin Panel